klimbeta/klimbeta/docs/development/ElementRelationshipDiagram.md

     - Set of Submoves
     - RouteSequence

-### Outcome > Output

-False value is a bunch of features that planters don't use.
-The value of a stump is not its color (HexadecimalValue, RGB values), rather value comes from the stump's PotentialMicrosites.
-The RouteElement(PotentialMicrosite, FlagSite) gives the EnvironmentElement(Stump) value

 Theorem the name of an object, while Problem is the object's values and methods.